ibm-s390-linux/s390-tools/README.md

   GNU awk for the build process.

 * ap-check:
-  For building the ap-check mdevctl callout utility you need liblockfile version 1.14 or newer installed (liblockfile-devel.rpm).
-Also required is json-c version 0.13 or newer (json-c-devel.rpm).
+  For building the ap-check mdevctl callout utility you need json-c version 0.13 or newer (json-c-devel.rpm).
-  Tip: you may skip ap-check build by adding `HAVE_LOCKFILE=0` or `HAVE_JSONC=0` to the make invocation.
+  Tip: you may skip ap-check build by adding `HAVE_JSONC=0` to the make invocation.